Social Media Ain't News

 Sadly, neither of the principles above reward correctness, comprehensiveness, or truthfulness.
 Quite the opposite, curating lies and pushing balanced views might limit ones ability to target fringe audiences.
 Only the accuracy of predicting what a user wants is rewarded.
 This turns social media into a mere reflection of ourselves rather than the world around us.

 A danger of giving us more of the same is that it doesn’t only cater to our interests.
-Depending on where we are on the Dunning-Kruger-curve for any given topic7, it may give us the pleasure of staying on mount stupid for as long as we like without the painful realization of how much more there is to learn.
+Depending on where we are on the Dunning-Kruger-curve for any given topic, it may provide the pleasure of staying on mount stupid for as long as we like without the painful realization of how much more there is to learn.
 We’ve all been there.

 Targeting

 Every social media platform is a targeting platform at heart.
 It drives the never-ending, customized stream of content designed to keep us engaged.
-The “fortuitous business side-effect” of this is that ads and other content can be targeted just as well and with unprecedented accuracy.
+The “fortuitous business synergy” of this is that ads and other content can be targeted just as well and with unprecedented accuracy based on the same user profile.
 The business incentives are what make social media platforms so ominous.
 They are the reason why we’re given so little control over what goes into our feed.

 In the best case, we’re being gaslit into buying products we don’t need.
 In the worst case, we’re manipulated by campaigns targeting our fears and long held believes.